Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

 What Is the Creator Economy?

-At its core, the creator economy encompasses the businesses of independent content creators who monetize their work via a huge array of platforms, from YouTube, TikTok, and Instagram to Clubhouse, OnlyFans, and Patreon.
+At its core, the creator economy encompasses the businesses of independent content creators who monetize their work via a huge array of platforms, from YouTube, TikTok, and Instagram to SubStack, OnlyFans, and Patreon.

 More recently, the term has also been used to include the increasing number of tools and services designed specifically for these creators.
-These range from Instagram talent agencies to financial software for monetization management.
+These range from Instagram talent agencies over video editing companies to financial software for monetization management.

-According to economists’ estimates, this entire economic sector is worth over 104 billion as of mid-2021.
+According to economists’ estimates, this entire economic sector was worth over 104 billion as of mid-2021.

 And for good reason.

 Today, 90% of content – text, audio, photo, and video – that Gen Z consumes is created by individuals, not corporations.

 This trend has emerged over the last decade.
 However, the COVID-19 pandemic supercharged it.
 Like Khaby Lame, millions of people suddenly had time on their hands to create content – and hundreds of millions more were looking for entertainment during lockdowns and quarantines.

 Plus, content creation is growing more accessible because of technological advances.
 Thanks to the high-quality cameras of today’s smartphones, almost anyone with great ideas and a smattering of tech know-how can become a creator.

 Responding to this trend, established platforms are rolling out changes, making it easier for creators to make a living off their work – and, naturally, to take their own slice of the pie.